 - Solvent-based airbrush paints are those that work with the help of a solvent.
 If you use such paints, you must clean your airbrush after use with acetone or nitro thinner, as these are also solvent-based.

-By the way, airbrush paints are usually available in pipettes so that you can dose them optimally.
+By the way, airbrush paints are usually available in pipettes so that you can dose them precisely.
 If you are unsure, you can also buy suitable airbrush paint sets.
 If you’re new to airbrushing, the airbrush sets often already contain paint.

 Best Airbrush Paint

-In this chapter you will learn which airbrush paint is best suited and which airbrush paint manufacturers are the most common.
+In this chapter, you will learn which airbrush paint is best suited and which airbrush paint manufacturers are the most common.

 Recommendation: Createx airbrush paint kit